Featured Post

 Our Favorite Classic & Unique Challah Recipes

 It’s time for our challah recipe roundup!
-Learn how to make classic challah as well as fun flavors and shapes – including the Star of David challah that’s going viral as a way of showing Jewish unity and pride.
+Learn how to make classic challah as well as fun flavors and shapes that your whole family will love for any Shabbat or holiday.

 Every traditional shabbat meal starts with two loaves of bread following the kiddush blessing said over wine or grape juice, and for many families that means challah!
 This iconic Jewish braided bread has been made by many communities over the generations, with numerous recipe variations.
 Making homemade challah yourself is not as daunting as you may think – especially with these easy-to-follow recipes below!